 What conditions go into a peace bond?

 By signing a peace bond, the defendant promises to leave you alone, keep the peace and be of good behaviour for the time set out in the peace bond.
 A peace bond may last up to one year.
-The judge decides how long it will last.
+The Justice of the Peace decides how long it will last.

-Before issuing the peace bond, the judge must decide whether to include conditions that will offer you further protection.
+Before issuing the peace bond, the Justice of the Peace must decide whether to include conditions to offer you further protection.
 These could include ordering the defendant:

 - to stay away from specific places where you, your spouse or your child regularly go, such as your work, home or school;